microsoft/yardl/docs/docs.md

 ```

-You can inspect HDF5 file with HDFView or by running
+You can inspect the HDF5 file with HDFView or by running

 ```bash
 h5dump playground.h5